FOSTERING STUDENT SUCCESS

 “I love this program,” Asante Addo said.
 “I think it’s the coolest.
 In Ghana, there wasn’t any interdisciplinary program that [fit] what I wanted.
 Work was fine and I was meeting set expectations, but after 10 years I began to expect more of myself.
 I felt like I needed an education to fill in the gaps and bring me abreast [of] current trends in my field as well as related disciplines.
 This is like a second chance for me.
 It’s a great opportunity.”

 She chose the master’s program because of its interdisciplinary curriculum, which combines studies in biomedical science, business and law.
-She jumped in and took advantage of numerous opportunities, even venturing out of her comfort zone to take a class in immunology so she could better understand scientific articles.
+She took advantage of numerous opportunities, even venturing out of her comfort zone to take a class in immunology so she could better understand scientific articles.
 She also took as many electives as possible, including several law classes.
-Realizing that she loves bioethics, she took the initiative to pursue an independent research project in this area of study as well.
+Realizing she loves bioethics, she pursued an independent research project in this area of study as well.